 Always include an image, video or link - posting with plain text alone is a big no-no in 2017.
-Keep to hand a collection of good quality, vibrant, eye catching images.
+Prepare a bank of good quality, vibrant, eye catching images.

 "Social media was the most useful tool for us.
 We had a large following already on Facebook (over 1,000) which really helped us get the word out there.
 We asked our friends and supporters to spread the word and we posted our Crowdfunding page on other forum pages too."